tadlr/Giftr-API/giftr-instructions.md

 ## Response Payload

 - [x] All responses will be in the form of a JSON formatted object.
-- [?] *This payload object must include one of (but not both at the same time) a data property or an error property.* (data: returnedData)
+- [x] *This payload object must include one of (but not both at the same time) a data property or an error property.* (data: returnedData)
-- [?] *For "list" routes, the data property must be populated an array of zero or more of the requested resource objects.*
+- [x] *For "list" routes, the data property must be populated an array of zero or more of the requested resource objects.*
-- [?]
-For "retrieve" routes, the data property must be populated with a single resource object.
+- [x] For "retrieve" routes, the data property must be populated with a single resource object.
 - [x] If the requested single resource, or sub-resource (embedded document) does not exist, a 404 error response should be sent.

 ### Example Data Response